-Sport Pilot Certificate – A sport pilot license certificate authorizes you to fly a light sport aircraft without an FAA medical certificate.
-You are required to have at least 20 hours of flight experience and pass a relatively simple test.
+A sport pilot license certificate authorizes you to fly a light sport aircraft without an FAA medical certificate.
+The FAA requires these pilots to have at least 20 hours of flight experience.
+Additionally, they must pass a relatively simple test.
 The Sport Pilot is allowed to fly light-sport aircraft without an FAA medical certificate.
 However, a sport pilot must hold at least a current and valid U.S. driver’s license.
-This certificate can be earned in as little as two weeks.
-You must be at least 17 years old and proficient in English.
+Most surprising, you can earn this certificate in as little as two weeks.
+To begin training, you must be at least 17 years old and proficient in English.

 Master Pilot Award

 Safety first!
 The Master Pilot Award is something of a lifetime achievement.
-As you contemplate the different types of pilot licenses and decide what your flight goals might be, we thought you would enjoy learning about the Wright Brothers Master Pilot Award, and add this to your goals.
+As you contemplate the different types of pilot licenses and decide what your flight goals might be, think safety!
+Learn about the Wright Brothers Master Pilot Award, and add this to your goals.
 The FAA presents this special award to pilots who have achieved 50 consecutive years of safe flying.
-This award was established in honor of the Wright Brothers to recognize all pilots who have safely flown aircraft for 50 straight years.
+The FAA established the Master Pilot Award in honor of the Wright Brothers.
+It recognizes all pilots who have safely flown aircraft for 50 straight years.
 In fact, the FAA presented this award to one of Epic’s flight instructors, Hal Maskiell.
-We wish you many years of safe flying.
+We wish you many years of safe flying!